laurenra7/ktor-gradle/README.md

 produce a self-contained "Fat" Jar file that includes all dependencies to run the application.
 This is an example of how to create this kind of project.

-This is set up to easily deploy to AWS ElasticBeanstalk by setting the port to 5000.
+This is set up to easily deploy to [AWS ElasticBeanstalk](https://aws.amazon.com/elasticbeanstalk/) by setting the port to 5000, which is required by ElasticBeanstalk.

 ## Configure